lucapette/web/main/content/writing/my-engineering-management-values.md

 ### Developer book

 Early in my career I got very frustrated every time I joined a new team.
-Most of the day-by-day operations were just not documented.
+Most of the day-by-day operations were not documented anywhere.

 So when it was my time to design an on-boarding experience, I realised I could make use of written communication by creating a "developer book".

 This document provides at least the following information:

-- How to on-board
+- How to on-board.
-- How we work
+- How we work.
-- How we operate
+- How we operate.
-- How to off-board
+- How to off-board.

 The idea is that if someone is unsure about how to approach a problem, they have some starting point in the developer book.